23 Mar 2023

-The tribunal found all seven allegations proven and that Dr Lines had engaged in professional misconduct and unprofessional conduct.
+The tribunal found that, between February 2002 and November 2017, Dr Salter engaged in professional misconduct including:

-The full tribunal decision is published on AustLII website.
+The tribunal’s full decision is available on AustLII.